Harithamohanp/Capstone-Project/README.md

 4) Sentiment analysis
 5) Classification on customer retention
-6) Time series analysis on demand of products and sentiments 7)Clustering of products based on similarity of sales and quality
+6) Time series analysis on demand of products and sentiments
+7) Clustering of products based on similarity of sales and quality
 8) Model evaluation

 By doing this project i am able to set high demanded products in the inventory.This products have increase in demand and consistent growth for next 1 year.